Ebsco´s e-book collection

 You need a personal account with Ebscohost to be able to download books, make notes and save lists.
-Go to Ebsco eBooks.
-Click Sign in in the upper-right corner and then Create account.
-See more information below in the link "Create personal EBSCO account".
+Go to eBook Academic Collection (EBSCO) in the library´s database list and choose "More information about eBook Academic Collection (EBSCO)" and then "Create personal EBSCO account".

 You can make bookmarks, crossings out and notes in the downloaded book.
 Notes are saved and you can see them the next time you log in to Ebsco.

 You can copy, e-mail and print a certain number of pages; usually this is 60 pages but it varies depending on publisher.
 The number of pages that can be printed is shown for the respective title under the heading "Publisher Permissions".

 - Get an Adobe ID (How do I do this?)